-Completed standard application form V New York State Standardized Acknowledgement of Property Owner Consent Form - For Systems above 50 kW up to 5 MW Only - Refer to Appendix H for form V For residential systems rated 50 kW and below, a signed copy of the standard contract V Letter of authorization, signed by the Customer, to provide for the contractor to act as the customer's agent, if necessary V If requesting a new service, a site plan with the proposed interconnection point identified by a Google Earth, Bing Maps or similar satellite image.
-For those projects on existing services, account and meter numbers shall be provided V Description / Narrative of the project and site proposed.
+1 Completed standard application form New York State Standardized Acknowledgement of Property Owner Consent Form - For Systems above 50 kW up to 5 MW Only - Refer to Appendix H for form V For residential systems rated 50 kW and below, a signed copy of the standard contract V Letter of authorization, signed by the Customer, to provide for the contractor to act as the customer's agent, if necessary $\sqrt{}$ If requesting a new service, a site plan drawing with the proposed interconnection point identified by a Google Earth, Bing Maps, or similar satellite image.
+The drawings shall show all electrical components proposed for the installation and their connections to the existing on-site electrical system from that point to the PCC, and shall be clearly marked to distinguish between new and existing equipment.
+For those projects on existing services, account and meter numbers shall be provided. √ Description / Narrative of the project and site proposed.
 If multiple DG systems are being proposed at the same site/location, this information needs to be identified and explained in detail.
-V DG technology type V DG fuel source / configuration V Proposed project size in AC kW V Project is net metered, remote, or community net metered V Metering configuration V Copy of the certificate of compliance referencing UL 1741 V Copy of the manufacturer's data sheet for the interface equipment V Copy of the manufacturer's verification test procedures, if required V System Diagram - A three-line diagram for designs proposed on three phase systems, including detailed information on the wiring configuration at the PCC and an exact representation of existing utility service.
-One-line diagrams shall be acceptable for single phase installations V
+V DG technology type V DG fuel source / configuration √ Proposed project size in AC kW V Project is net metered, remote, or community net metered V Copy of the certificate of compliance referencing UL 1741.
+If proposing power-limited equipment, provide additional generic letter by manufacturer detailing output range in which inverter model(s) were tested and certified to UL 1741.
+V Copy of the manufacturer's product data sheet for the interface equipment.
+For custom equipment (e.g., transformer, disconnect, or recloser), copy of the manufacturer's product brochure. $\sqrt{}$ For systems 50 kW or less, provide a copy of manufacturer's verification test procedures.
+V For solar PV and BESS applications - a single-line drawing that meets the requirements of this Appendix.
+For all other types of applications - a three-line diagram that meets the requirements of this Appendix.
+V